The Best Slow Cooker Brands According to Our Test Kitchen

 - Features: Travel-safe clips, dishwasher-safe insert

-Best for Slow-Cooked Casseroles: Crock-Pot 3.5-Quart Casserole Crock Slow Cooker
+Best for Casseroles: Crockpot 3.5-Quart Casserole Crock Slow Cooker

 Besides being the perfect size and shape for all these go-to dishes, our Test Kitchen loves how you can bake the oven-safe insert and then place it in the base to keep it warm.
 This one also comes with clips to keep the lid in place if you’re on the move.